 Chances are, if you are reading this article, some agent presented the virtues of whole life insurance to you.
 Or, maybe you purchased a whole life policy and having second thoughts.
 Truthfully, whole life insurance isn’t bad.
 Really, it’s not.
 However, it definitely isn’t for everyone.
 Moreover, for most people, it’s a bad deal.
 In this article, we discuss the 3 reasons why whole life insurance is a bad idea to buy.
 If an agent is telling you that you need whole life insurance without a concrete reason, run, don’t walk, away.
-And contact us for our help.

 What Is Whole Life Insurance?